izikeros/blog/content/posts/notes/popular_backtesting_libraries.md

 todo: Add a logarithmic scale git activity graph for all the projects
 Image: /images/head/backtesting.jpg
 ---
-Here is a list of most popular (popularity measured with number of github stars) backtesting libraries related to Python ecosystem.
+Here is a list of most popular (popularity measured with number of GitHub stars) backtesting libraries related to Python ecosystem.

 <!-- MarkdownTOC levels='2,3' autolink="true" autoanchor="true" -->